 Welcome to the Taste and See: Experiencing God with Our Senses online retreat.
-Each Monday we’ll explore one of the senses as a way to encounter God.
 We begin with the sense of sight.

 Our sight is a gift, one that we use nearly every waking moment of the day.
 We take in so much with our eyes: traffic lights, the dishes on the kitchen counter, the blinking cursor on the computer screen, the leaves changing on the trees outside the office.
 Try to count everything that has crossed your line of vision in the space of an hour, and it’s an impossible task.

 Some of these things we barely notice; they dance outside our peripheral vision.
 Others we focus on solely out of obligation, like that paperwork for the insurance company or the water boiling on the stove.

 But in a quiet moment, when our time is our own, what do we choose to look at?
 When we are free to turn our eyes where we wish, what do we select as the object of their gaze?
 And do those sights renew us?

 In our media-saturated world, we have many options about what to look at, and not all of it refreshes our souls.
 I’ll admit to my own weakness here: I spend more time than I care to admit looking at online sale items or following updates on social media.
 This is fine up to a point, but the fact is that I often end up feeling more restless than satisfied by what I’ve seen.
 So there is something to be said for making our visual life an intentional part of our prayer.
 When we have a little bit of quiet time in the evening, in the morning, or at a lunch break, it can be helpful to take a few moments gazing at something that makes us feel centered.